Three reasons blue light safety glasses are essential on the job

 The good news is that many eye issues listed above are preventable.

-The number one safety measure you can take is to wear safety glasses that reduce harmful blue light, especially for workplaces that have workers with prolonged exposure to harsh artificial light sources (mainly LED lighting), access to digital devices for extended periods, and especially for those working the night shift.
+The number one safety measure you can take is to wear safety glasses that reduce harmful blue light.

 Plus, the right safety glasses can protect against more than just blue light hazards – with many options including anti-fog, scratch-resistance, comfort, different styles, and more, workers will be more inclined to keep eyewear on their face if they like what they are wearing.